fire/geometry3cpp/README.md

 * **DMesh3** - dynamic mesh, fully ported
 * **DMeshAABBTree3** - AABB bounding volume hierarchy for DMesh3, only nearest-point and generic traversal currently ported
 * **Remesher** - majority ported, no parallel smoothing/projection currently

-**Old Code** This repository has evolved from an earlier attempt (pre-geometry3Sharp) at a mesh processing library.
-This previous code has not been fully deleted/updated, but will be.

-**goemetry3_tests** project has some basic sample code in **main.cpp**.
-The CMake generators add this as a separate project, and it generates a standalone executable linking to g3Cpp.
-If you want to just try something out, I would recommend starting here.

 # Dependencies